Blosc/bloscpack/README.md

 * document library usage
 * --equal-size argument to create large chunks of equal size
-* --max-size to create the largest possible chunks, regadless of input size
+* --max-size to create the largest possible chunks, regardless of input size
 * remove the number of chunks in the bloscpack header
 * ... this allows it to be used as a filter, since the data size needs not be known in advance